DeveloperAlly/DeveloperAlly/README.md

     +	Organise and run events, Hackathons and Meetups across Australia / New Zealand

     +	Develop and run workshops for clients, partners and community on IBM technology, Design Thinking and Innovation

+    +	Developing and building the IBM developer community

+    +	Socials and media management and appearances

 UNIVERSITY OF SYDNEY – Senior Software Engineer